ikedaosushi/simple-url-copy/README.md

 ## Simple URL Copy
-A Chrome extension that help you to copy url
+A Chrome extension that help you to copy URL

 ## Install
 https://chrome.google.com/webstore/detail/cefkgjbbpagcilodnhboolbppdjlplip